xrdocs/design/_blogs/2019-02-02-modernizing-ixp-design.md

 #### VPLS and P2P PW over MPLS
 MPLS (Multi-Protocol Label Switching) has been a popular data plane shim layer for providing virtual private networks over a common fabric for more than a decade now.
 Distribution of labels is done using LDP or RSVP-TE.
 RSVP-TE offer resilience through the use of fast-reroute and the ability to engineer traffic paths based on constraints.
 In the design section we will examine the benefits of Segment Routing over both LDP and RSVP-TE.

-MPLS itself is not enough to interconnect IX participants, it requires using services to do so.
+MPLS itself is not enough to interconnect IX participants, it requires using overlay VPN services.
 VPLS (Virtual Private Lan Service) is the service most widely deployed today, emulating the data plane of a L2 switch, but carrying the traffic as MPLS-encapsulated frames.
 Point to point services are commonly provisioned using point to point pseudowires signaled using either a BGP or LDP control-plane.
-Please see (RFC XXX and RFC XXX).
+Please see RFC 4761 and RFC 6624.

 #### EVPN over VXLAN
 We will speak more about EVPN in the design section, but it has become the modern way to deliver L2VPN services, using a control-plane similar to L3VPN.
-EVPN is a control-plane protocol that can utilize different underlying transport methods.
+EVPN extends MP-BGP with signaling extensions for L2 and L3  services that can utilize different underlying transport methods.
 VXLAN is one method which encapsulates Layer2 frames into a VXLAN packet carried over IP/UDP.
-VXLAN is considered an overlay and since it is carried in IP has no inherent ability to provide resiliency or traffic engineering capabilities.
+VXLAN is considered "overlay transport" since it is carried in IP over any underlying path.
+VXLAN has no inherent ability to provide resiliency or traffic engineering capabilities.
 Gaining that functionality requires layering VXLAN on top of MPLS transport, adding complexity to the overall network.
-Using simple IP/UDP encapsulation, VXLAN is well suited for overlays traversing foreign networks, but IXP networks do not generally need this requirement with the infrastructure being managed by a single entity.
+Using simple IP/UDP encapsulation, VXLAN is well suited for overlays traversing 3rd party opaque L3 networks, but IXP networks do not generally have this requirement.

 #### TRILL, PBB, and other L2 Fabric Technology
-At a point in the early 2010s there was industry momentum towards creating a more advanced network without introducing the complexity of L3 routing into the network.
-Two protocols with more widespread support were TRILL and PBB (Provider Backbone Bridging) and its TE addition PBB-TE.
+At a point in the early 2010s there was industry momentum towards creating a more advanced network without introducing L3 routing into the network, considered complex by those in favor of L2.
+Two protocols with support were TRILL (Transparent Interconnection of Lots of Links), 802.1ah PBB (Provider Backbone Bridging), and its TE addition PBB-TE.
 Proprietary fabrics were also proposed like Cisco FabricPath and Juniper QFabric.
-Ultimately with the cost reduction of full L3 routing devices, these technologies faded and did not see widespread industry adoption.
+Ultimately these technologies faded and did not see widespread industry adoption.

 Modern IX Fabric Requirements
 -------------------------